JohnsonLM/recipes/_posts/2022-12-12-masoor-dal.md

 - 1-3 Red or Green Chili or chili powder (to taste)
 - Chopped cilantro

-sauté oil, onion, minced ginger and garlic.
+Sauté oil, onion, minced ginger and garlic.
 Add chilis, lentils, tomatoes, remaining spices, and 4 cups water.
-Boil, then rdcue to simmer for 30 minuites.
-Stir briskly/cook to thicken and break down mixture until desired thickeness is reached.
+Boil, then reduce to simmer for 30 minutes.
+Cook and stir briskly to thicken and break down mixture until desired thickeness is reached.
 Serve with salt and cilantro.